-The First Mrs Rochester is a witty and sometimes gritty depiction of the author Jean Rhys, and the inspiration for her acclaimed novel, The Wide Sargasso Sea.
+Willy Holtzman’s play The First Mrs Rochester is a witty and sometimes gritty depiction of the author Jean Rhys, and the inspiration for her acclaimed novel, The Wide Sargasso Sea.
 Rhys was thought to be dead until she was discovered by an actress hoping to revive her career.
-When Selma Vaz Dias found Rhys in her home in Beckenham, South London, she found the author down on her luck, yet still to write her masterpiece.
+When Selma Vaz Dias finds Rhys in her home in South London, she discovers the author down on her luck, yet still to write her masterpiece.
 It is an unlikely meeting of two witty and determined older women, both of whom share the anxiety of cultural displacement.

 The First Mrs Rochester evinces the wit, ambivalence, and depth of character of Jean Rhys.
 We are all foreigners.